vineetk1/interact-keras-model/README.md

 ......
 >>
 ```
-Change the settings to display the outputs from layers 6 and 8, and to redirect the outputs to the file "myFile".
+Change the settings to display the outputs of layers 6 and 8, and to redirect the outputs to the file "myFile".
 ```
 >>io setup ~/deepLearningProject/x_val.npy -ol 6 8 -of myFile
 >>session -s